 The FUPiVERSiTY mini-workshops will go live on Monday, 17 August 2020 on the following platforms:

-Marthinus “Thinus” van Rooyen is a professor of animation and an animation director, currently teaching at The Savannah College of Artand Design in the United States of America.
+Marthinus “Thinus” van Rooyen is a professor of animation and an animation director, currently teaching at The Savannah College of Art and Design in the United States of America.

-Thinus is a past lecturer at The Animation School in Johannesburg, South Africa.
-He graduated in 2019 from the prestigious Gobelins l’ecole de l’image in Paris, France.
 He is co-director of the film DOGS which is part of the Official Selection of Annecy Festival 2020.

 Garland-Waide Bradford: